 Kids don’t want to clean?
 I do it on Saturdays because they often have other stuff they want to do that afternoon or evening.

-Those items are held hostage if they want to work for you.
+Those items are held hostage.
+If they want to do it they can work for it.

 Or, I’ll turn off the wifi.

 It’s really important that my kids & family pitch in and clean.
 It builds character, right? 🙂

 In fact, I talk all about using this cleaning as a family in my course Family Routines.